 - 3.1 Any gaps in employment are investigated and verified where necessary. - 3.2 Where an individual left previous employment, the circumstances of departure are established e.g. disciplinary procedures or compromise agreements.
 Any concerns are referred to the director/trustees for risk assessment. - 3.3 Where required for the safe execution of the role, qualifications are verified. - 3.4 Two references are requested.
 References from colleagues (other than managers) or friends are not accepted.
-References are checked for missed or ambiguous answers and remaining issues escalated as appropriate. - 3.5 Identity documentation checks are carried out for all recruits, whether staff or volunteers. - 3.6 For paid roles (not just remuneration of expenses), the individual's right to work in the UK is verified and documentation securely retained. - 3.7 For volunteer roles, individuals from outside the UK must prove their right to work under their visa or leave to remain.
+References are checked for missed or ambiguous answers and remaining issues escalated as appropriate. - 3.5 Identity documentation checks are carried out for all recruits, whether staff, freelancers or volunteers. - 3.6 For paid roles (not just remuneration of expenses), the individual's right to work in the UK is verified and documentation securely retained. - 3.7 For volunteer roles, individuals from outside the UK must prove their right to work under their visa or leave to remain.
 Different rules currently apply to visitor and student visas, asylum seekers and failed asylum seekers, and individuals travelling to the UK solely for the purpose of volunteering may require sponsorship.
 These rules are subject to change and must be checked with UK Border Agency before recruiting if there are any grounds for doubt.

 - 3.8 An Enhanced DBS check is carried out on all contract, temporary and permanent staff.
 All volunteers are subject to the same check unless they are only working in non-Regulated Activities under supervision.
 All individuals for whom a DBS check is carried out are required to produce the original certificate. - 3.9 Where an individual already holds an enhanced DBS with the update service for the relevant workforce and less than 2 years old; an online check should be undertaken through the DBS update service to ensure the information held on the certificate is up to date.
-Individuals who subscribe to the update service are required to produce the original certificate and if there has been a change of address, a new check should be carried out with updated details. - 3.10 Updated DBS checks are carried out on long-term staff and volunteers at a minimum frequency of 3 years. - 3.11 All DBS information is recorded on the Mentoring Plus Single Central Record. - 3.12 Any Positive Disclosure information revealed is referred to the CEO and Local Authority Designated Officer and made subject to a thorough risk assessment procedure before a recruitment decision is made. - 3.13 Where any doubts remain as to the safety of recruiting the individual, the principle of child safety first is followed.
+Individuals who subscribe to the update service are required to produce the original certificate and if there has been a change of address, a new check should be carried out with updated details. - 3.10 New DBS applications (or update service checks) are carried out on long-term staff at a minimum frequency of 3 years.
+New DBS applications (or update service checks) are carried out for freelancers and volunteers who have had more than a gap of a year between contracts/volunteer agreements; or after 3 years in the case of back to back contracts/volunteer agreements. - 3.11 All DBS information is recorded on the Mentoring Plus Single Central Record. - 3.12 Any Positive Disclosure information revealed is referred to the CEO and Local Authority Designated Officer and made subject to a thorough risk assessment procedure before a recruitment decision is made. - 3.13 Where any doubts remain as to the safety of recruiting the individual, the principle of child safety first is followed.